Tehillim (Reich): Instrumentation and the music

-In its standard chamber version Tehillim is scored for four women's voices (one high soprano, two lyric sopranos and one alto), piccolo, flute, oboe, English horn, two clarinets, six percussion (playing 4 small tuned tambourines without jingles, clapping, maracas, marimba, vibraphone and crotales), two electronic organs, two violins, viola, cello and bass.
+In its standard chamber version Tehillim is scored for four treble voices (one high soprano, two lyric sopranos and one alto), piccolo, flute, oboe, English horn, two clarinets, six percussion (playing 4 small tuned tambourines without jingles, clapping, maracas, marimba, vibraphone and crotales), two electronic organs, two violins, viola, cello and bass.
 The voices, winds and strings are amplified in performance.
 There is also a version for orchestra using full strings and winds, with only the voices amplified.

 The first and longest movement is based on canons, while the second, performed without pause, utilizes a theme and variations structure.
 The third movement, the only slow movement, features call-and-response, and continues without pause into the finale, which recapitulates in turn the structures of the first three movements.

 A typical performance takes about 30 minutes.

 Analysis

-Tehillim may strike listeners familiar with Reich's work as something of a departure from his earlier pieces.
-In contrast to his entire oeuvre, with the possible exceptions of The Cave (1993) and Proverb (1995), Tehillim is less "radical" musically.

-This difference is, on the one hand, thematic.
-It was the first major composition by Reich to reference explicitly his new-found interest in his Jewish heritage, and his Judaism as such.
+Tehillim was the first major composition by Reich to reference explicitly his new-found interest in his Jewish heritage, and his Judaism as such.
 However, although this is obviously central to the work, and although it would not be until 2004, with You Are (Variations), that Reich would again set Jewish scriptures to music, the real difference lies in the formal aspects of Tehillim.

 Typically, Reich's music is characterised by a steady pulse and the repetition of a comparatively small amount of melodic material emanating from a clear tonal centre (a style of writing which is called 'minimalist').
 Both aspects are certainly to be identified in Tehillim (the composition in no way marks a complete aesthetic break for Reich), for example in the quick, unchanging tempo of the first two parts, which are played one after another without a break, and the close four-part canons of the first and fourth parts.
 However, these aspects together constitute only the broad outlines of the work; how they are presented is markedly different from his early work.

 These differences are a direct consequence of the need felt by the composer to, "set the text in accordance with its rhythm and meaning".

 There is no fixed metre or metric pattern in Tehillim.
 The rhythm of the music comes directly from the rhythm of the Hebrew text.